mysteryreloaded/subscriber-management/README.md

 * Ensure the project works with artisan's built-in web server (`artisan serve`)
 * Document setup instructions in a README file.
 * Please provide a link to the hosted project OR a screen recording of it in action - whichever is more convenient.
 This will serve as a reference point if there are problems running the project locally.

-## Final steps

-* Create a private repository on GitHub
-* Give GitHub user `tadaspaplauskas` permissions to view it
-* Send the repository link to jobs@mailerlite.com

 ______________________________________________________________________

 # Install 'Subscriber Management App' in just a few steps: